Cletous/ServerSensei/README.md

 ## Finding Your Laptop IP Address

-The ESP32 and Android app cannot use `localhost` to reach the backend running on your laptop.
+The ESP32 and Expo Go mobile app cannot use `localhost` to reach the backend running on your laptop.
 Use the laptop's network IP.

 On Windows: